GraphBLAS/LAGraph/BENCHMARK_INSTRUCTIONS__README1st.txt

     cd LAGraph/Test
     ./do_gap_all > lengthy_output.txt

 and watch stderr for a single line result for each benchmark.
-To edit the
-# of threads used:
+Each line will report method, the # of threads used ("40:" for example), the average run time, and the matrix name, in that order.
+To edit the # of threads used:

     cd LAGraph/Test
     vi */gap*.c